stayboogy/stayboogy_Ventura-Hackintosh_Dell-Inspiron-5570/Post Setup/README.md

 ## DisplaySleepLock
-    script executable I made to Lock and Sleep the Display before closing lid to overcome not asking for password when lid is closed and then reopened before "pmset displaysleeptime value"
+    script executable I made to Lock and Sleep the Display before closing lid to overcome not asking for password when lid is closed and then reopened before
+    "pmset displaysleeptime value" in pmsetter

 ## pmsetter
     script executable I made to set the proper Power Settings for the only sleep that works